hernanmd/Territorial/repository/Territorial.package/TOrganization.class/README.md

-Provides behavior for handling classifications.
-This class supports adding a population to an organization's classification, so can be used by a classifier when matching subjects.
+Provides behavior for handling administrative structures created for specific goals.

+This class supports adding :

+- Creation/Disolution date and Periodization
+- Naming and Denomination (descriptions)
+- Demonyms
+- Populate its contained territories

 Basically you can build territory groups in two ways: